networkoptix/nx_open/readme.md

 views" toolbar button at the top of this side window (looking like a document icon with a Visual Studio logo on it), and in the tree below double-click the "CMake Targets View".
-The CMake generation stage will be run again, and when finished, the tree of CMake targets will appear - watch the "Output" window for the generetion stage progress.
+The CMake generation stage will be run again, and when finished, the tree of CMake targets will appear - watch the "Output" window for the generation stage progress.

 To build the solution, right-click on "vms Project" in "Solution Explorer" and select "Build All".
 Alternatively, build only the required project of the solution, for example, right-click on